 How picturesque is this Herefordshire wedding venue, Homme House?
 The red brick Georgian building is surrounded by gorgeous greenery, including parkland and meadows that span 180 acres.
 You can get married at the venue or at the church on the edge of the estate – ideal if you’re after a wedding venue with a chapel onsite.
 There’s also no corkage, which makes it more of a budget friendly option.

-This elegant Georgian mansion building has a bright, contemporary feel.
-Wherstead Park is located in an area of outstanding natural beauty, making it a wonderful setting for your wedding photos.
+This elegant mansion building has a bright, contemporary feel.
+Jesmond Dene House is located in an area of outstanding natural beauty, making it a wonderful setting for your wedding photos.
 If you want an impressive setting for your wedding, make sure you check out the full-height atrium, which is ideal for receptions.

 Want to impress your guests?
 Consider booking your wedding at Hatfield House, where Queen Elizabeth I spent her childhood.
 If it’s good enough for a queen… You can choose from the Old Palace, which was built in 1497, or the Riding School, which is better for smaller weddings.
 Whichever you choose, you’re guaranteed a wonderful day in stunning surroundings.